kthblmfld/angularjs-from-scripts/README.md

 5-scope
 -------

 Data sharing between different controllers using a shared service.
+### Home view example
+Demonstrates scope sharing between controllers using 3 controllers, each having a reference to a shared service.
+### History section - Sibling and nested scopes
-An example on the home view demonstrates scope sharing between controllers using a shared service.
-Another example in the history section illustrates the relationship between scope, controllers, and the dom.
+Illustrates the relationship between scope, controllers, and the dom.

 6-directive
 -----------

 Some sample directives.
 Also: Grouping of modules/refactoring around features.

-Directives in this version:
+*Directives in this version:*
+### product-directive (wp-product)
-product-directive (wp-product).
-Applied as an attribute in header.html, this is a basic example of decorating attributes supplied via the dom element. wrap-with-directive (wp-wrap-with).
+Applied as an attribute in header.html, this is a basic example of decorating attributes supplied via the dom element.
+### wrap-with-directive (wp-wrap-with)
 Applied as an attribute in directions.html, this directive uses transclusion to wrap the target element with the template assigned to the directive (both templates defined in directions.html in this case).